owenRiddy/proxy-plus-minus/README.md

 # proxy-plus-minus

 Nathan Marz built a great Proxy library called proxy+.
 This project is first and foremost a copy of that work.
-I'm aiming to make 2x major changes:
+I'm aiming to make a few significant changes:

-1. Rewrite it in my own code style.
+1. Lint & push code towards my prefered style.
 This is where the `minus` in the name is a factor - I'm pretty sure this will slow the code down.
-I want to despecialise the dependencies too.
+2. Despecialise the dependencies: No specter, generic https://asm.ow2.io/ ASM libraries so that the documentation is easier to look up (although RPL's Rama project does sound interesting).
-2. Support a (proxy-super+ ...) function/macro.
+3. Support a (proxy-super+ ...) function/macro.
 Vanilla Clojure has a [crippling bug in proxy-super](https://clojure.atlassian.net/browse/CLJ-2201) and there is an opportunity here to work around it.

 `proxy+` is a replacement for Clojure's `proxy` that's faster and more usable. `proxy` has a strange implementation where it overrides every possible method and uses a mutable field to store a map of string -> function for dispatching the methods.
 This causes it to be unable to handle methods with the same name but different arities.